-ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Incorporated Impact 2.
-AGRICULTURE AND FOREST RESOURCES: meorporateu In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information complied by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment Project; and the forest Protocols adopted by the California Air Resources Board.
+ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Impact - Incorporated 2.
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information complied by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment Project; and the forest carbon measurement methodology provided in the Forest Protocols adopted by the California Air Resources Board.
 Would the Project: a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
 2a.
-Response: (Source: General Plan 2025 - Figure OS-2 - Ag gricultural Su itability) The Project is identified as being in an urban and built up land area evelopment.
-T herefore, the Project will have no impact directly, indirectly or cumulatively on a gricultural use es. b.
+Response: (Source: General Plan 2025 - Figure OS-2 - Ag ricultural Su itability) The Project is identified as being in an urban and built up land area evelopment.
+T herefore, the Project will have no impact directly, indirectly or cumulatively on a gricultural use s. b.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract?
 2b.
-Response: (Source: General Plan 2025 - Figure OS-3 - W Figure 5.2-4 - Proposed Zones Permitting Agricultural Use A review of Figure 5.2-2 - Williamson Act Preserves of the Gener located within an area that is affected by a Williamson Act Preserv Project site is not zoned for agricultural use; therefore, the Project with c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) timberland (as defined in Public Resources Code es, and Title 1 al Plan 2025 1 e or under a V 9 ) FPEIR reveals Williamson Ac that the Project Contract. ect site is not foreover, the section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? (as defined by Government Code section 51104(g))?
+Response: (Source: General Plan 2025 - Figure OS-3 - W Figure 5.2-4 - Proposed Zones Permitting Agricultural Use A review of Figure 5.2-2 - Williamson Act Preserves of the Gener located within an area that is affected by a Williamson Act Preserv Project site is not zoned for agricultural use; therefore, the Project w es, and Title 1 al Plan 2025 1 e or under a V 9) FPEIR reveals Williamson Ac that the Proje t Contract.
+N ect site is not loreover, the c.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) timberland (as defined in Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
 2c.
-Response: (Source: GIS Map - Forest Data) The subject site is zoned CR-NC - Commercial Retail and Neighborhood Commercial Overlay Zones and does not contain forest land.
-Further, the City of Riverside has no forest land that can support 10-percent native tree cover nor does it have any timberland.
-Therefore, no impacts will occur from this Project directly, indirectly or cumulatively.
+Response: (Source: GIS Map - Forest Data) The subject site is zoned CR-NC - Commercial Retail and Neighbor forest land.
+Further, the City of Riverside has no forest land that ca any timberland.
+Therefore, no impacts will occur from this Project n support 10-j percent native tree cover nor